creativetechnologylab/interactive-typography-p5/README.md

 ## 1. Introduction

 This repository contains a JavaScript file that leverages the power of p5.js to transform font paths into a canvas that you can manipulate.
+This document provides some insight into how the script works.
+You are encouraged to have the [p5.js sketch](https://github.com/creativetechnologylab/interactive-typography-p5/blob/main/sketch.js) open in conjunction with this README.

 ```javascript
 let font;